Diaries of John Kevin Lloyd - Part 18

 like wisteria.
 A grove in the flat outside the camp is now an

 unforgetful sight.
 Some trees are 100 feet high.
-It is when there is a smell
+It is when there is something

 wonderful like this that I long to be able to show it to Nancy.